RAFTING and HIKING the GRAND CANYON

 Hike: Fern Glen Canyon – Mile 168, river right.
 The GC is spectacular here with gigantic cliffs of Muav and Redwall Limestone from Havasu to Fern Glen.

-From the river, it takes 5 minutes to converge limestone walls.
-At the head of narrows are an emerald pool and boulder and a 4th class scramble up the water slide.
+From the river, it takes 5 minutes to reach the limestone walls.
+At the head of the narrows are an emerald pool, a boulder, and a 4th-class scramble up the water slide.
 The right wall is draped in maidenhair ferns and travertine.
 Scramble around a second fall up ledges and a good trail that bypasses on the left.
 Scramble around a pool with luxuriant growth.
 A travertine fall at .5 mile prevents further progress.

 Day 14.
 October 19.